Bilingual Terminology Extraction from Comparable E-Commerce Corpora: Conclusion

 \section{Conclusion}

-In this paper, we propose a novel task of extracting bilingual terminologies from non-parallel comparable corpus in e-commerce and construct the correspond data sets.
+In this paper, we propose a new task of extracting bilingual terminologies from non-parallel comparable corpus in e-commerce and construct corresponding data sets.
 We apply a two-stage neural framework to tackle this task.
-When equipped with cross-lingual pre-training in e-commerce, our proposed $Extractor\_Concat$ and $Extractor\_Attn$ can extract the corresponding target terminology by fully utilizing the deep semantic relationship between source-side terminology and target-side sentence.
-Experimental results show that on both Chinese$\rightarrow$English and English$\rightarrow$French language pairs, our methods outperform all strong baselines in all categories.
-To our knowledge, we are the first to utilize cross-lingual pre-training and extraction model to solve the problem of bilingual terminology extraction from non-parallel e-commerce corpora.
-We wish that our work will inspire the introduction of new paradigms for bilingual terminology extraction or other related research.
+When equipped with cross-lingual pre-training in e-commerce, our proposed Extractor\_Concat and Extractor\_Attn can extract the corresponding target terminology by fully utilizing the deep semantic relationship between source-side terminology and target-side sentence.
+Experimental results show that our methods outperform all strong baselines in all categories on the Chinese$\rightarrow$English and English$\rightarrow$French language pairs.
+As far as we know, we are the first to utilize cross-lingual pre-training and extraction model to solve the problem of extracting bilingual terminologies from non-parallel e-commerce corpora.
+We hope that our work will encourage the introduction of new paradigms for bilingual terminology extraction or other relevant research.